blaizard/bzd/README.md

 ## Overview

 This framework is developped to run on all sort of embedded platforms, from 8-bit bare bones MCU to high performance compute unit.
-It is made to remove any dependencies from STL, but provide similar set of containers and utilities to develop applications in an efficient and safe manner.
+It is made to remove any dependencies from STL, but prtempDirPathovide similar set of containers and utilities to develop applications in an efficient and safe manner.

 It features the followings: